List of Scott Pilgrim characters: Young Neil

 Young Neil is played by Johnny Simmons in the film Scott Pilgrim vs. the World.
 In the film, he replaces Scott as the bass for Sex Bob-Omb when Scott refuses to play for Gideon's theater.
+Simmons reprises his role in the 2023 anime series Scott Pilgrim Takes Off, becoming a professional screenwriter after a time-traveling future Ramona writes a screenplay based on the original timeline under his name.

 Supporting characters

 Envy Adams

 Natalie V. "Envy" Adams is Scott's ex-girlfriend who devastates Scott by breaking up with him in college previous to the events of the book.
 Initially a quiet, mousey girl, she decides to change herself and her image, becoming more callous and aggressive, eventually taking over Scott's band and dumping him.
 She later reappears, introduced in the series as the lead singer and keyboardist for the popular emerging band "The Clash At Demonhead".
 Scott describes her original personality as being "nice" and does not understand what she has since become.
 Envy was in a relationship with Ramona's ex-boyfriend Todd Ingram and claims to know about Ramona's past.
 She later begins a relationship with Gideon, who helps promote her new solo album in Chaos Theatre.
 She tries to help Scott remember the real reason for why they broke up (an argument he started with her that night) and prepare for the fight with Gideon.
 Despite Gideon supporting her career, Envy is dissatisfied with his lack of true affection for her.
 Gideon later reveals he has no true interest in her.
 After his defeat, Envy reconciles with Scott.

 O'Malley drew inspiration for Envy from several sources, including the "character" of Metric frontwoman Emily Haines as a performer.
 O'Malley used images of Haines as references for drawings of Envy in volume 3.
 He stated that he did not entirely base Envy on Haines.
 He stated that he does not personally know Haines and is not aware of what her personality is like and so Envy's personality did not originate from Haines.
 O'Malley stated that the inspiration for her hairstyle is from Asuka Langley Soryu.